antmicro/protoplaster/README.md

 ```

 ### Groups
-In the yaml file, you can define different groups of tests to run them for different purposes.
+In the YAML file, you can define different groups of tests to run them for different purposes.
-In the yaml file example, there are two groups defined: base and additional.
+In the YAML file example, there are two groups defined: base and additional.
 Protoplaster, when run without a defined group, will execute every test in each group.
 When the group is specified with the parameter `-g` or `--group`, only the tests in the specified group are going to be run.
-You can also list existing groups in the yaml file, simply run `protoplaster --list-groups test.yaml`.
+You can also list existing groups in the YAML file, simply run `protoplaster --list-groups test.yaml`.

 ## Base modules parameters
 Each base module requires parameters for test initialization.